monk-io/docs/docs/key-concepts.md

 ## Monk Hub

-_Monk Hub_ ([monkhub.io](https://monkhub.io)) is the place to find pre-built Monk Templates.
+_Monk Hub_ ([monkhub.io](https://monkhub.io)) is the place to find pre-built Monk Kits.

-Templates on the Hub can be either Components, such as popular databases and services, or compositions thereof, defining things like entire data pipelines that can be run off the shelf.
+Kits on the Hub can be either Components, such as popular databases and services, or compositions thereof, defining things like entire data pipelines that can be run off the shelf.

-Furthermore, thanks to MonkScript, each template can be composed from other templates.
-The resulting template can be published to the Hub for others to use.
+Furthermore, thanks to MonkScript, each Kit can be composed from other Kits.
+The resulting Kit can be published to the Hub for others to use.

 :::note note

-Monk Templates can be instantiated from Monk Hub at any moment, without needing to download them, since every Monk Engine knows the contents of the Hub at all times.
+Monk Kits can be instantiated from Monk Hub at any moment, without needing to download them, since every Monk Engine knows the contents of the Hub at all times.

 :::

-You'll learn more about how templates can help you improve your workflow in the next section, [Why Monk](use-cases.md).
+You'll learn more about how Kits can help you improve your workflow in the next section, [Why Monk](use-cases.md).
 And if you like the idea of publishing entire stack blueprints on a community repo, take a closer look at our [Publisher program](publishers.md) here in the docs.